Table of contents

 What is in-flow translation and why is it important?

 This approach aims to facilitate the integration in the receiver's application environment in cases where not all applications can (yet) support the ISO 20022 MX format.

-What is the difference between the In-flow Translation service, Transaction Manager and local translations with Swift Translator?
+What is the difference between the In-flow translation service, Transaction Manager, and local translations with Swift Translator?

-Swift Translator is a light footprint solution for validation and mapping to and from any Swift and non-Swift format.
+Swift Translator is a light-footprint solution for validation and mapping to and from any Swift and non-Swift format.
 You can find more information here.

 The messages listed in the table below are in scope of the In-flow Translation service.
 In-flow translation is gradually made available on FINplus services as per below schedule:

 - Live: August 2022 (on an opt-in basis), 20 March 2023 for all FINplus users.

 Refer to "Appendix A" from the "In-Flow service overview document.

 All translation rules from ISO 20022 to MT approved by the CBPR+ working group are available and published on MyStandards.